astrohr/MPCS/README.md

 mkdir build
 cmake -S . -B ./build -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release
 ```
-^ please do note that -G is dependent on the build system that you will use, here its MinGW from MSYS2, you can see all generators by running `cmake --help`
+^ please do note that -G is dependent on the build system that you will use, here its MinGW, you can see all generators by running `cmake --help`

 After cmake generates makefiles, run them
 ```
 cd ./build
 mingw32-make
 ```
-^ again, mingw is the buildsystem we use, for some this command may be a simple `make`
+^ again, mingw is the buildsystem we use

 And a fully functional executable should appear in your build folder :smile: